-Chapter 1.
+Chapter 2.
 Tutorial: Building your first application

-This tutorial teaches you important basics about Blox components and provides steps that you can follow to quickly build a DB2[®] Alphablox application.
+This tutorial explains important basic concepts about Blox components while you create a simple DB2 Alphablox analytic application.

-To build DB2 Alphablox applications, you will be using JavaServer Pages (JSP) technology, but knowledge of JSP is not required for this tutorial.
-This tutorial explains the aspects of JSP that you need to know to begin building analytic applications.
-To learn more about JSP technology, there are many excellent books available.
+To build DB2 Alphablox applications, you will use JavaServer Pages (JSP) technology, but knowledge of JSP is not required for this tutorial.
+This tutorial explains the aspects of JSP that you need to know to begin building DB2 Alphablox analytic applications.